-Question 1 is one of four options to meet the minimum standard.
+Question 1 (1.1-1.9) is one of the four options of a policy or strategy that employers must have in place to meet the minimum standard.
 Refer to the minimum standards section on the Agency's website for more details.